sabialhyv/solutions_repo/docs/1 Physics/4 Electromagnetism/Problem_1.md

 ### ⚠️ Note:

-The initial velocity of 1e6 m/s (1,000,000 m/s) is quite large and results in a very fast, tightly curved motion.
-If we would like to slow down the particle and make the trajectory easier to observe, we can reduce this value.
+The initial velocity of `1e6 m/s` (1,000,000 m/s) is quite large and results in a very fast, tightly curved motion.
+If you'd like to **slow down the particle** and make the trajectory easier to observe, we can reduce this value.
 Try setting the initial velocity to a moderate value, such as:

-Yes, absolutely — the initial velocity of `1e6 m/s` (1,000,000 m/s) is quite large and results in a very fast, tightly curved motion.
-If you'd like to **slow down the particle** and make the trajectory easier to observe, you can reduce this value.
+Try setting the initial velocity to a **moderate value**, such as:

 ✅ Recommended Adjustment:

-Try setting the initial velocity to a **moderate value**, such as:

 ```python
 import numpy as np